NotDarkn/ultradocs/docs/any/0-prelude/any-0-5.md

     <b>Difficulty</b>: Easy (1/5)
 </font>

-[CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) through red doors as they open, slam when you reach the door, dash slide through, then [Ce boost](/speedrun-tech.md#ce-boost-core-eject-boost) over the lava, when you land, [Slide Jump](/speedrun-tech.md#slide-jump) and wait until the boss door starts to open before checkpointing so that the boss will do the fast spawn animation
+[CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) through red doors as they open, slam when you reach the door, dash slide through, then [CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) over the lava, when you land, [Slide Jump](/speedrun-tech.md#slide-jump) and wait until the boss door starts to open before checkpointing so that the boss will do the fast spawn animation

 ### [Lava Hall UB](https://youtu.be/7KOZgVpFU9k)
 <font size="2">